Bongbong Marcos: Early life and education

-Bongbong Marcos was born as Ferdinand Romualdez Marcos Jr. on September 13, 1957, at Our Lady of Lourdes Hospital in Santa Mesa, Manila, Philippines, to Ferdinand Marcos and Imelda Marcos.
+Bongbong Marcos was born as Ferdinand Romualdez Marcos Jr. on September 13, 1957 to Ferdinand Marcos and Imelda Romualdez Marcos, at a hospital in Santa Mesa, Manila, Philippines, which would eventually be known as the Our Lady of Lourdes Hospital in 1958, the year after his birth.
+(Note: Although OLLH acknowledged its 75th anniversary of service in 2023, the hospital's official website states that its current iteration was only officially founded in 1958 by the Missionary Sisters Servants of the Holy Spirit (SSpS).)
 At the time of his birth, his father Ferdinand was the representative for the second district of Ilocos Norte, eventually becoming a senator just two years later.
 His godfathers included prominent personalities and future Marcos cronies Eduardo "Danding" Cojuangco Jr. and pharmaceuticals magnate Jose Yao Campos.

 Education

 Marcos first studied at the Institución Teresiana in Quezon City and La Salle Green Hills in Mandaluyong, where he obtained his kindergarten and elementary education, respectively.

 In 1970, Marcos was sent to England where he lived and studied at Worth School, an all-boys Benedictine institution in West Sussex.
 He was studying there when his father declared martial law throughout the Philippines in 1972.

 Marcos attended the Center for Research and Communication, where he took a special diploma course in economics, but did not finish.
 He then enrolled at St Edmund Hall, Oxford, to study philosophy, politics and economics (PPE).
 Despite his false claims that he graduated with a bachelor of arts in PPE, he did not obtain such a degree.
 Marcos passed philosophy, but failed economics, and failed politics twice, making him ineligible for graduation.
 Instead, he received a special diploma in social studies, which was awarded mainly to non-graduates and is currently no longer offered by the university.
 Marcos still falsely claims that he obtained a degree from the University of Oxford despite the university confirming in 2015 that Marcos did not finish his degree.